Stephen B. Segal

 Partner

 Steve has litigated cases in several jurisdictions in and outside of New England.
-His broad and diverse commercial litigation practice has included disputes involving breach of contract claims, matters arising under the Uniform Commercial Code, enforcement of mortgages and security agreements, product liability, and other business torts.
+His broad and diverse commercial litigation practice has included disputes involving breach of contract claims, commercial and residential real estate, matters arising under the Uniform Commercial Code, enforcement of mortgages and security agreements, and other business torts.
 He has also litigated numerous disputes before the United States Bankruptcy Court, including those involving fraudulent and unauthorized post-petition transfers, preferences, aiding and abetting, and directors’ and officers’ breaches of fiduciary duties.

 Services/Industries